chrisnharvey/confman/README.md

   list        Lists all configuration files and their status restore     Restore a config file from Confman and move it back to its original location
 ```

+## TODO
+- [ ] Add tests
+- [ ] Backup existing files when linking
+- [ ] Add unlink command to remove symlinks and restores from backups/repository